 Major part of asset portfolio carries interest rate and credit risk.
 Since current interest rates environment provides negative or slightly positive yields, Company has been forced to invest in issues with lower credit rating (in order to meet minimum return requirements of liabilities).
-Consequently average credit rating of the portfolio has decreased and CVaR (credit value at risk) consumption has increased.
+Consequently, average credit rating of the portfolio has decreased and CVaR (credit value at risk) consumption has increased.

 Another important risk carrier in asset portfolio is property.
 Company owns units of real estate funds (Eften and Baltic Horizon) as well as direct participation in Real Estate Company ERGO Invest SIA.
-Consequently equity exposure, according to Standard Formula, is significant.
+Consequently, equity exposure, according to Standard Formula, is significant.

 The significant market risks are evaluated within the Standard Formula.
 Additionally, exposure to fluctuations in market value is assessed on an ongoing basis using one internal model.
 Net Loss Limit (NLL) monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.
+Credit Value at Risk (CVaR) measures the potential loss that a portfolio of assets, exposed to credit risk, could suffer due to a weakening of the issuer's credit rating.
 Clearly defined processes ensure that the company can respond timely to any significant capital market developments.